Are you wondering what a brindle pitbull is?

 The surest place you can buy a Brindle Pitbull is from breeders.
 You should find a credible breeder who has good testimonials.

-A reputable pitbull breeder should be able to trace the genealogy of the dog for any issue such as health and temperament issues.
-Prices of a Pittie vary and you should expect that getting a Pitbull from a credible breeder would incur more money because of the quality and expense they have incurred in breeding a dog.
+A reputable pitbull breeder should be able to trace the genealogy of the dog for any issue such as health and temperament issues, including a reputation for being aggressive.
+Prices of a Pittie vary and you should expect that getting a Pitbull from a credible breeder would incur more money because of the quality and expense they have incurred in breeding a dog, especially if it has a muscular build.

 A credible breeder will be abreast with the record of vaccinations and the essentials a dog must undergo to be healthy and well-trained.

-You could get a brindle pitbull from a rescue dog home.
+You could get a brindle pitbull from a rescue dog home or adopting a brindle pitbull.
 However, their information about the dog may be limited.

 Also, they are less expensive than procuring one from a breeder.
 However, you should be able to extract the minimalist information required about the Pitbull from the escape homes